hhromic/promrelay-exporter/use-case.md

 # use-case

-To demonstrate the use case of the Prometheus relay server, consider the following example initial scenario:
+To demonstrate the use case of the Prometheus relay exporter, consider the following example initial scenario:

     +---------+                           +------------+